 How has your work changed over time?
 My earliest photos were of nature, and were realistic.
 This morphed into some digital manipulation of natural environments.
 While I have a number of works that I am proud of from that time, I didn’t think that it was an ideal mix.

 Tell us more about yourself – hobbies? family? pets?
 Travel?
-When I’m not taking pictures I enjoy running.
+I’m a teacher in Springfield and when I’m not working or taking pictures I enjoy running.
 I also try to teach myself various stringed instruments and can occasionally convince myself that I am playing a song.